 Norwegian salmon, Scottish salmon, Atlantiese salm

-A number of salmon farms in Norway have been certified by Aquaculture Stewardship Council as ecologically sustainable.
-A detailed list of certified farms is available on the ASC website.
+A number of salmon farms in Norway have been certified by Aquaculture Stewardship Council (ASC) as ecologically sustainable.
+A detailed list of certified farms is available on the ASC website.1.
+What is it?